-In the late-19th century, the U.S. government divided the Ute people up into three different tribes, sending them north, west and letting some stay where they were.
+In the late 19th century, the U.S. government divided the Ute people into three different tribes, sending them north or west and letting some stay where they were.

 "We remained here," explains museum board Chairman Robert Burch, who grew up on a Ute reservation near Colorado's border with New Mexico.
 "Little did they know we were sitting on oil — natural gas.
 And once we started getting it out of the ground [and] producing it, we became a wealthy tribe."

-So while the Southern Utes have less than 1,500 members, the tribe is worth billions — it's literally a case study in expert resource management.
+So while the Southern Utes have fewer than 1,500 members, the tribe is worth billions — it's literally a case study in expert resource management.

 Helping The Southern Ute Remember

 When the Southern Ute decided to diversify their already impressive financial portfolio by opening a casino, it became clear that the time had also come to update their museum.

 "It was an awful little building, maybe not even 1,000 square feet," Burch says.
 "So we decided to build a place where we could have a showcase for our children and grandchildren, and they would always know their culture."

 The community set out to retrieve Ute artifacts from all over the world and bring them home — priceless white clay pottery, intricate beadwork and glorious baskets by White Mesa weavers.